Open Theology and the Church of the Nazarene

 Wesleyans are fond of quoting the Apostle Paul, who told his readers to “work out your own salvation, with fear and trembling, for God works in you both to will and to work for his good pleasure” (Phil.
 2:12).
 This verse suggests that we have a free response to God’s empowering action.

-In the 19th and 20th centuries, however, a significant number of Wesleyan and Methodist theologians denied that God knew the future exhaustively.
+In the 19th and 20th centuries, a significant number of Wesleyan and Methodist theologians denied that God knew the future exhaustively.
 Drew Seminary theologian Lorenzo McCabe, for instance, wrote clearly and passionately advocating what we now call Open theology.
 Methodist circuit rider Billy Hibbard, Sr., became known for his denial of divine foreknowledge.[vi]

 Most early Church of the Nazarene theologians, such as H. Orton Wiley, affirmed divine foreknowledge.
 For Wiley, God did not predestine.
-But God foreknew all future actual occurrences.
+But God foreknew all future occurrences.

 Many Nazarene theologians following Wiley, however, did not affirm that God has exhaustive foreknowledge.
 Mildred Wynkoop was ambivalent on the issue.
 H. Ray Dunning does not take a firm stance one way or another.[vii]
 Michael Lodahl raises serious questions about exhaustive foreknowledge.